Jack Finley: Professional

 During the 2024–25 season, on January 14, 2025, Finley made his NHL debut with the Lightning against the Boston Bruins at TD Garden.
+He signed a three-year contract with the Lightning on June 8, 2025.

+On February 7, 2026, Finley was claimed off waivers by the St. Louis Blues, after being waived by the Lightning the previous day.

 Personal life

 Jack is the son of former NHL defenseman Jeff Finley.